 This deck will allow you to race ahead of your opponent and cheat the mana curve to play huge threats.

 Many believe Trundle to be one of the strongest champions in Legends of Runeterra, so give him a chance if you’re a Freljord fan.

 Updates for the Rising Tides Expansion

-The first Legends of Runeterra expansion, the Rising Tides, brings ten new Freljord cards including one champion, Sejuani.
+The first Legends of Runeterra expansion, the Rising Tides, brought ten new Freljord cards including one champion, Sejuani.

 We’ve written a separate article on our Master player’s first impressions on Sejuani so be sure to check that out to learn more about her.

 Overall, the expansion set gives Freljord a lot more tools to be more aggressive in the early and mid game.

 During the closed beta, Freljord was a great supporting region to a lot of the other regions because of Frostbite and buffs like Elixir of Iron.

 With these added cards, there may be enough good cards to run primarily Freljord cards outside of ramp archetypes.